2026-05-27 11:29:52 | EST

-Consumer Credit Surge December - highlights real-time developments influencing market sentiment and trading conditions.
+Consumer Credit Surge December - reflects real-time market developments shaping trading activity and financial outlook.
 Consumer credit growth accelerated sharply in December, according to a recent MarketWatch report.
 The surge may reflect increased borrowing during the holiday season, potentially indicating strong consumer confidence.
 The data could influence expectations for the Federal Reserve’s monetary policy path.

 Live News